Pieter12345/JavaLoader/README.md

  `mclib libName` where libName is the name of the bundled library jar (including the version number and excluding the `.jar` file extension).
  - Circular project dependencies are not allowed.
  - In bulk load/unload/compile operations, an order is ensured in which all loaded projects can be certain that their children are loaded as well.
 So if A depends on B, then B would load before A and A would unload before B.
  - When a class is defined in multiple places, the first found definition is used.
-The classloading search order is: `current project` > `dependencies of current project (including their dependencies)` > `JavaLoader classloader (Bukkit classes and other Bukkit plugin classes)`.
+The classloading search order is: `project` > `include scope dependencies` > `project dependencies (including their dependencies)` > `Server main ClassLoader (Bukkit classes and possibly Bukkit plugin classes)` > `JavaLoader plugin classloader (Bukkit plugin classes)`.

 ## Contributing
 You can contribute to this project by reporting bugs using the issue tracker on GitHub.
 Pull requests will not be accepted at this time.